-Grant funding and technical assistance is currently available for prenatal practices that would like to participate in the initiative.
+Grant funding and technical assistance are available for prenatal practices that want to participate in The Meadowlark Initiative®.
 Prenatal care providers that see Medicaid patients (including family practitioners, obstetricians, midwives, and rural hospitals) are encouraged to apply.
 All project applications are by invitation only.

-The next grant opportunity will open this fall.
 We will be awarding grants of up to $150,000 for two-year projects.
-Supplemental funds may be available to help practices with full implementation of care coordination and outcome tracking, or for implementation across a larger network of providers.
+Supplemental funds may be available to help practices fully implement care coordination and outcome tracking or for implementation across a more extensive network of providers.

 Click a location to view the contact information for each site: